 Chandra put together a great itinerary for us.
-I feel that for the first time I had a good dose of Kathmandu and surrounds, as well as Chitwan National Park and Pokhara.
+I feel that for the first time, I had a good dose of Kathmandu and its surrounds, as well as Chitwan National Park and Pokhara.
 Dinesh and Ramesh, as well as the other tour guides, were great choices.

 I would love to return in a fitter shape (54-year-old male) in order to hit the road for a trek or two.
 I highly recommend Chandra and his Himalaya Guide Nepal Pvt.
 Ltd. team.